The Marine Mammal Center

 This position operates in a professional office, laboratory, and hospital environment both indoors and outdoors with access to other parts of the facilities via outdoor pathways.

-Involves strong smells associated with dead animals and the care of animals.
+Exposure to odors associated with animals and the care of animals.

 OUR COMMITMENT TO DIVERSITY